Technology-Notes/zacmanchester-kicksat-wiki/Installing-GNURadio-(Ubuntu).md

 [Grab the script here](https://raw.github.com/zacinaction/kicksat-groundstation/master/Install-SpriteRadio) and save it somewhere convenient (e.g. your home folder).

 #### 2. Make The Script Executable
 This can be done from the terminal or the GUI.
-From the terminal, execute the command '''chmod +x Install-SpriteRadio'''.
+From the terminal, execute the command `chmod +x Install-SpriteRadio`.
 To use the GUI, right click on the file and click "Properties".
 At the top of the Properties window, click the "Permissions" tab, then check the box next to "Allow executing file as program".

 ![Check Box](https://dl.dropboxusercontent.com/u/19178351/GItHub%20Wiki%20Pictures/GNURadio_CheckBox.png)